 What to Highlight During an Employee Benefits Plan Design Change

 Companies typically hold annual open enrollment meetings to explain plan design changes.
 The meeting might be accompanied by the distribution of a few – often lengthy – manuals.
 Employees are then left on their own to make decisions throughout the year, seeking help from human resources from time to time.
-Enrollment meetings should be laser focused on a few key changes within the plan design to help employees understand how they can use their benefits properly.
-Here’s the key takeaways that employees should understand.
+Enrollment meetings should be laser-focused on a few key changes within the plan design to help employees understand how they can use their benefits properly.
+Here are the key takeaways that employees should understand.

 Premiums vs. Deductibles